tooleks/tooleks-js/README.md

 #### `DependencyContainer` class

-The `DependencyContainer` class is a tool for managing class dependencies and performing dependency injection.
+`DependencyContainer` class is a tool for managing class dependencies and performing dependency injection.

 ```JavaScript
 const {DependencyContainer} = require("tooleks");